openwallet-foundation/tac/docs/governance/task-force-process.md

 # Task Force

 A _task force_ is a group that is focused on a task with limited scope and fixed time to complete.
+Unlike a (special interest group](./special-interest-group-process.md), a task force will have a specific set of deliverables or work products that it will create and be limited in time to completion.
 A task force can be created by anyone in the OpenWallet Foundation community and must be proposed to and approved by the TAC.

 ## Propose a Task Force
 To propose a task force, create an issue in [the TAC GitHub repository](https://github.com/openwallet-foundation/tac/issues).
 The issue should be named "Task Force Proposal: _\<name of task force\>_".
 The issue should include the following information: